prarid/prarid/README.md

 <img src="https://github.com/prarid/SeaLevelRiseImpact_CoastalRealEstate/blob/main/Output/Figures/US_current_vs_emerging_risks.png">

-I am currently working on gaining experience with text based machine learning; you can find some of my projects on sentiment analysis and topic modeling [here](https://github.com/prarid/Product_Reviews_Feedback_Extraction/tree/main) and [here](https://github.com/prarid/SocialMediaAnalytics).

 I am also a CFA charterholder and have extensive experience in financial services predominately for credit portfolios.
-Currently, I am an Executive Director at Morgan Stanley and serve as the Global Program Manager for Generative AI (GPT4/Copilot) adoption in financial risk modeling.
-My prior experience is in model governance and large scale regulatory change roll-outs (CCAR, CECL, FRTB).
+Currently, I am an Executive Director at Morgan Stanley and serve as the Global Program Manager for Generative AI (OpenAI GPT, Copilot, etc.) adoption in financial risk modeling.
+My prior experience is with Ernst&Young (EY) where I worked in financial risk model governance and large scale regulatory change roll-outs (DoddFrank, CCAR, CECL, FRTB).
 Please check out my [LinkedIn profile](https://www.linkedin.com/in/riddhishaprabhu/) for more on my professional experience.

+I would love to connect with you to discuss ideas in the GenAI/AIML space!
+Please reach out to me via LinkedIn.